 Here’s a lentil soup that invites you to come back for a second helping.
-If you are not sure that you like lentils, then try this soup.
+If you are not sure if you like lentils, then try this soup.
 It is smooth and flavorful — one of those recipes that I’ve held on to for years from an old Bon Appétit magazine.
 And it fits into a healthy Mediterranean Diet.

 Lentils are very nutritious.
 They are a legume, a complete protein and are also a good source of other nutrients.
 They contain fiber, complex carbohydrates (the type which lowers blood sugar and cholesterol) and are low in fat and calories.
 Lentils are rich in vitamins and minerals including folate, potassium, iron and manganese.
 Lentils can be part of a healthy plant-based diet.

 One nice advantage of using lentils is that these small beans don’t take as long to cook as other dried beans.
 In less than one hour the recipe dish is usually finished cooking.
 In addition, lentils don’t have to be soaked prior to cooking.
 The mild flavor of lentils means that spices and seasonings enhance and flavor a dish without overpowering it.

 This soup recipe is made with brown lentils, beef stock and ham with savory, vegetables and tomato puree for seasoning.
 (I used smoked deli ham rather than diced, cooked ham.)